peryclesjr/dtmoney/README.md

-# Project Finances
+## Project Finacials is one project develop in Ignite Rockseat.
+this project is based on the figma delivery from [@RocketSeat](https://www.figma.com/file/0xmu9mj2TJYoIOubBFWsk5/dtmoney-Ignite-(Copy)?node-id=0%3A1)

-  This project is to learn concepts about custom hook, usecontext, use axios and miragejs.
+This project is used to learn concepts about custom hook, usecontext, use axios and miragejs.
 It's simple, but very efficient to learn how to apply concepts.

 To run this projetct correct you need to install:

 In the project directory, you can run: